Lucy Flucker Knox

-Lucy Flucker Knox (August 2, 1756 – June 20, 1824) was an American revolutionary.
-She was the daughter of colonial official Thomas Flucker and Hannah Waldo, daughter of Samuel Waldo.
+Lucy Flucker Knox (August 2, 1756 – June 20, 1824) was an American revolutionary who supported the Continental Army during the American Revolution.
 She married Henry Knox, who became a leading officer in the Continental Army during the American Revolutionary War.
-Lucy accompanied Henry and lived in the military camp during the war.
-She accompanied Henry Knox until he retired from the army in 1794.
+Lucy Knox’s loyalist family disowned her for the decision to marry Henry Knox and support the American cause.
+Lucy Knox accompanied Henry and lived in the military camps, supporting the troops during the war.
+She stayed by Henry's side through his military service and term as Secretary of War, until he died in 1806.